tencent cloud

 +------------------------+ 3. Execute Tasks

-PENDING: FE generates an ExportPendingTask, sends a snapshot command to the BE to snapshot all involved tablets, and generates several query plans.
+PENDING: FE generates an ExportPendingTask, sends a snapshot command to BE, takes a snapshot of all involved tablets, and generates multiple query plans.

-EXPORTING: FE generates an ExportExportingTask and starts executing the query plan.
+EXPORTING: FE generates an ExportExportingTask and begins executing the query plan.

 Each Export Job generates multiple query plans, each responsible for scanning a portion of tablets.
 The number of tablets scanned by each plan is specified by the FE's configuration parameter export_tablet_num_per_task.
 The default value is 5.
 Suppose there are 100 tablets, they will yield 20 query plans.
 Users might specify this value using the Job attribute tablet_num_per_task when submitting Jobs.
 Multiple query plans of a job are executed sequentially.

-A query plan will automatically retry as a whole 3 times when it encounters an error.
-If a query plan fails after 3 retries, the entire job will fail.
+If a query plan encounters an error, it will automatically retry as a whole 3 times.
+If a query plan still fails after 3 retries, the entire job fails.

 Export needs the help of the Broker process to access remote storage, and different Brokers need to provide different parameters.